-Glynn Vivian Gallery
+Glynn Vivian Art Gallery

-This internationally renowned art gallery opened in 1911 and was built in the Edwardian Baroque style.
+This internationally renowned art gallery opened in 1911 and was built in the Edwardian baroque style.
 It houses the collection of donor Richard Glynn Vivian as well as several old masters, and an extensive collection of the famous Swansea porcelain.
 Recently re-opened after extensive refurbishment, the Gallery is well worth a visit.

 Dylan Thomas Centre

 An arts centre located in Swansea Marina, the building was originally the city’s Guildhall.
 Opened by former US President Jimmy Carter in 1995, it offers a permanent exhibition about the life and work of Welsh poet Dylan Thomas, as well as hosting many other events.

 A wander along Swansea Beach is a must.
 Buy an ice-cream and head over the little wall, which follows the main road, to escape for a few minutes.
 While the sea laps at your feet, look out over the waves and the vast bay vista.

 Wales saw its fair share of Norwegian sailors during the 18th, 19th and early 20th centuries.
 Swansea’s Grade II listed Norwegian Church, was originally built in Newport Docks someway down the coast, however in 1910 it was rebuilt at the heart of Swansea’s dock area.
 It was to be moved, a second time in 2004 – to its present location – and is now a jewellery shop.

 Wales’ most beautiful campsite lies at the head of Three Cliffs Bay.
 The views are breathtaking and out of season you can walk for hours without being disturbed.
 In the summer it is an extremely busy beach, yet it always manages to retain that feel of relative isolation.
 A night under the stars with the sea lapping at the base of the cliffs won’t be easily forgotten.